TestCentricity/testcentricity_mobile/README.md

 ## What's New

-A complete history of bug fixes and new features can be found in the {file:CHANGELOG.md CHANGELOG} file.
+A complete history of bug fixes and new features can be found in the [CHANGELOG](https://github.com/TestCentricity/testcentricity_mobile/blob/master/CHANGELOG.md) file.

 The RubyDocs for this gem can be found [here](https://www.rubydoc.info/gems/testcentricity_mobile/).